 - 2 Tbsp flour

 - 1/2 tsp baking powder

-- Mix together butter, flour and powdered sugar and press into 8 x 8 pan.
+- Cut together butter, 1 cup flour and 1/4 cup powdered sugar and press into 8 x 8 pan.

 - Bake for 15 minutes at 350 degrees.

-- Mix together sugar, flour and baking powder
+- Mix together sugar, 2 Tbsp flour and baking powder

 - Pour this mixture over baked crust and bake for 20-25 minutes at 350 degrees or until edges are golden brown and mixture is set.

-- Mix together powdered sugar with enough lemon juice to make glaze soft enough to drizzle over lemon bars while they are still warm.
+- Mix together 3/4 cup powdered sugar with 2 Tbsp lemon juice or enough to make glaze soft enough to drizzle over lemon bars while they are still warm.

 - Cool and cut.